-Join Donovan Keith for an in-depth discussion in this video Using the exercise files, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Using the exercise files, part of Cinema 4D: Creating Materials.

 If you are a premium member of the lynda.com library, you have access to the Exercise files used throughout this course.
 These files can be found on the Exercise Files tab on the main course page.
 The Exercise files are divided by chapter and numbered by exercise.
 Each exercise will have it's own .C4D file, with the same name as the exercise.
 You may also see a file with the word End as the suffix.
 These End files contain the materials you should be able to create by following the videos.